 All financial aid refund checks, with the exception of refunds from a PLUS loan, are payable to the student.
 PLUS refunds are issued in the name of the parent borrower and are mailed to the parent borrower within 2 business days from the print date.
 PLUS refunds can be issued to the student only with the signed permission of the parent, which must be received prior to the receipt of PLUS funds.

 Whenever any financial aid is posted to a student's account, an email is sent to the student's Cortland email account.
 If an aid payment creates a refund the message will inform the student if he/she has a refund check waiting for them in the Student Accounts Office.

 Also, students are encouraged to monitor their myRedDragon account to check on the status of aid payments and refunds.
 To pick up any refund a student must provide official picture ID, such as a College ID or driver's license.

 Checks that are not picked up by students in a timely fashion (approximately two weeks) are mailed to the student's permanent address on record.
-Changes to a permanent address must be made in the Registrar's Office.
+Changes to a permanent address must be made in the Student Registration and Records Services.

 Refund checks are not issued for any amount less than $3, unless a written request from the student is submitted to the Student Accounts Office.